250K Followers on social media

-The soon to be released new album Guitar Getaway invokes the guitar-driven flavor of the Eagles and Zac Brown Band, thought-provoking lyrics à la Sheryl Crow and the strong frontwoman attitude of Bonnie Raitt.
-The girls co-wrote the entire 10 song album which was produced by the lead singer of Ra, Sahaj Ticotin, mentored by Bob Marlette, in Los Angeles, California and mastered by the Grammy award-winning Gateway Mastering Studios.
+The soon to be released new album Guitar Getaway generates the guitar-driven flavor of the Eagles and Zac Brown Band, thought-provoking lyrics à la Sheryl Crow and the strong frontwoman attitude of Bonnie Raitt.
+The girls co-wrote the entire 11 song album which was produced by the lead singer of Ra, Sahaj Ticotin, mentored by Bob Marlette, in Los Angeles, California and mastered by the Grammy award-winning Gateway Mastering Studios.

 "Rhythm Rampage is like a country version of 'Heart'."